Exercise normal precautions in Malaysia. Some areas have increased risk. Read the entire Travel Advisory.

 Prospective adoptive parents may wish to review our FAQ Information “Adoption of Children from Countries in which Islamic Shari’a Law is Observed.”

-To bring an adopted child to the United States from Malaysia, you must meet eligibility and suitability requirements.
-The U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) determines who can adopt under U.S. immigration law.
+To bring an adopted child to the United States from Malaysia, you must meet certain suitability and eligibility requirements.
+USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.

 In addition to U.S. immigration requirements, you must also meet the following requirements in order to adopt a child from Malaysia: